Exclusive - Capital One nears deal to acquire GE health finance unit: sources

 Based in McClean, Virginia, Capital One offers banking and credit card services to both individuals and businesses as well as investment services and healthcare finance.
 Capital One has a market capitalization of $44 billion.

-(Reporting by Mike Stone and Greg Roumeliotis in New York; Editing by Bernard Orr and Ken Wills)
+(Reporting by Mike Stone and Greg Roumeliotis in New York; Editing by Bernard Orr)